 The quality of the search traffic will depend on which keywords you're ranking for, the content that they are landing on, and how you define conversions (which we’ll discuss in the next section).

-How To Find Organic Traffic in Google Analytics
+How To Track Organic Traffic

 An Alternative: Track Organic Traffic With an AgencyAnalytics Dashboard